Southport railway station: Merseyrail

-Monday to Saturday, trains depart every 15 minutes to Hunts Cross via Liverpool Central.
+Monday to Saturday, trains depart every 15 minutes to Liverpool Central.

-Fewer trains operate on Sundays, with the frequency reduced to one service every 30 minutes, except during the summer, when the service is four trains per hour, two of these services terminate at Liverpool Central, with the remaining two continuing to Hunts Cross.
+Fewer trains operate on Sundays, with the frequency reduced to one service every 30 minutes.

 Merseyrail services can utilise only the electrified platforms.
 These are Platforms 1, 2 and 3.
-Platforms 2 and 3 are used more frequently than Platform 1.
+Platforms 1 and 2 are used more frequently than Platform 3.

 Northern Trains

 The Monday to Saturday service pattern underwent a major revamp at the May 2018 timetable change, with the loss of all direct trains to Bolton and Manchester Piccadilly, except for two a.m peak trains to Alderley Edge.
 The basic pattern was 2tph to Manchester Victoria via Wigan Wallgate and Atherton, which then continued to Rochdale and then alternately to Blackburn via the East Lancashire Line or Leeds via Brighouse.
 Travellers for destinations on the south side of Manchester (such as Manchester Airport or Stockport) had to change at Hindley or Salford Crescent.
 On Sundays, there is an hourly service to Blackburn via Wigan and Manchester Victoria.

 From the winter 2019 timetable change, the timetable was revamped again on weekdays and Saturdays, with all trains running via Bolton off-peak and serving both main Manchester terminals.
 One ran to Alderley Edge via Manchester Piccadilly and Stockport, whilst the other runs to Manchester Victoria and onward to Stalybridge.
-Direct service to stations on the Atherton line only operates in the weekday peaks, and passengers wishing to travel towards Rochdale and further east have to change at Wigan Wallgate (and sometimes cross the street to neighbouring Wigan North Western, as certain trains start/terminate there).
-The Sunday service pattern remains unchanged.
+Direct services to stations on the Atherton line no longer run, and passengers wishing to travel towards Rochdale and further east have to change at Wigan Wallgate.
+The Sunday service pattern remains unchanged, with the hourly service to Manchester and Blackburn running via Atherton.
+Connections for Westhoughton and Bolton can be made at Hindley.

 From the December 2022 timetable change, services to Alderley Edge stopped and now terminate at Manchester Oxford Road.

 Northern Trains services normally depart from platforms 4, 5 or 6, although services can also use platform 3 if required.